amylizzle/nfs-autoshare/README.md

 ## build instructions
-install cargo for your distribution for debian:
+install cargo for your distribution.
+For debian you'd do this:
 ```
 sudo apt install cargo
 ```